-The soil should be warm, well-drained yet moist and free from weeds.
-A good tip as to when the soil is warm enough is to watch the weed seedlings.
-Normally when they germinate and emerge, you are okay to clear them off and sow your seeds.
-Rake your soil to a fine, crumbly surface and follow directions on the packets.
+When sowing seeds outdoors, the soil should be warm, well-drained yet moist, and free from weeds.
+Once weeds begin to emerge, it’s a good sign that the soil is warm enough to start direct sowing.
+Rake the soil to a fine, crumbly surface and follow the directions on the packets.

-Sowing too deep can lead to germination failure as the seed can run out of energy before the shoot reaches the surface.
-Always follow packet instructions.
+- Correct sowing depth: Sowing too deep can lead to germination failure as the seed can run out of energy before the shoot reaches the surface.
+Always follow the packet instructions.

-Light: Most seeds need covering with soil or compost, but some, e.g. Lobelia and Petunia need light to germinate and therefore should be sown on the compost surface.
+- Light: Most seeds need to be covered with soil or compost, but some, like lobelia and petunia seeds, need light to germinate.
+These seeds should be sown on the compost surface and left uncovered.

-Water: Seed can fail to germinate if the soil or compost is too wet or too dry.
+- Water: Seed can fail to germinate if the soil or compost is too wet or too dry.
 So how can you tell?
-Indoors we suggest that when you have sown your seed in trays or pots, you place them in shallow water in a sink until you see the compost surface turn darker in colour.
-Normally then there should be sufficient moisture to ensure germination.
-For outdoor sowing, follow the tip as in ‘Sowing Outdoors’ above.
+Indoors, you can stand your planted seed trays in a sink of shallow water until you see the compost turn darker.
+This should provide sufficient moisture to ensure germination.
+For outdoor sowing, make sure the soil is moist before you sow your seeds.

-Temperature: Each type of seed has its own ideal germination temperature.
-Always refer to recommendations on the packets.
-Remember that temperatures too high, as well as too low can inhibit germination.
-Do not be tempted to sow earlier than recommended.
+- Temperature: The ideal germination temperature for each seed can be found on the packet.
+Remember: temperatures that are too high, as well as too low, can inhibit germination.
+Don’t be tempted to sow earlier than recommended.